 Initially released during spooky season ‘19, the Air Jordan 1 ‘Shattered Backboard 3.0’ aptly mixes high-fructose pumpkin and vanilla hues with the deepest black to create a glazed autumnal treat.
 Staunch collectors might disagree, but we actually think this is the most superior shoe in the Shattered Backboard trilogy.

-In 2018, Jordan Brand collaborated with California-based boutique Union LA: from the collaboration came one of the best Air Jordan 1 colourways in existence.
+In 2018, Jordan Brand collaborated with California-based boutique Union LA: from the collaboration came one of the best Air Jordan 1 colorways in existence.

-As the name suggests, the colourway takes design cues from the classic Black Toe colourway; but, the standout details are those that Union added – we’re talking about the zig-zag stitching, subtle yet vibrant branded tag, exposed foam and yellowed midsole.
+As the name suggests, the colorway takes design cues from the classic Black Toe colorway; but, the standout details are those that Union added – we’re talking about the zig-zag stitching, subtle yet vibrant branded tag, exposed foam and yellowed midsole.

 The Dior x Air Jordan 1 High sneaker is the ultimate emblem of our time – an epoch in which the lines between sportswear and high fashion have blurred.